 Our Human Resources organization is chartered with providing strategic global leadership to guide Teradata's efforts to build sustainable competitive advantage through our human capital strategy.
 Our human capital strategy is a strategic business goal and is aligned with Teradata's business objectives.
 The Human Resources organization is led by the Chief Human Resource Officer, who is a direct report to the CEO, and holds an important position within the Teradata Leadership.
 Our Chief Human Resource Officer is a female.
 The Human Resources organization is comprised of experienced leaders who drive global HR strategy and initiatives through Centers of Expertise, including compensation, benefits, staffing, HR operations, communication, and talent management, and HR business partners, who provide HR leadership to guide and support our business operations.
-Each global region, our R&D and Customer Services organization, and our infrastructure organizations have a dedicated HR Director to partner with them to execute HR initiatives.
+The Americas and International regions, R&D, Global Consulting & Support Services and our infrastructure organizations have a dedicated HR Director to partner with them to execute HR initiatives.
 To support local business operations, HR consultants are located in our largest countries around the globe.